Brandon Domestic Violence Lawyer

 Domestic violence affects over ten million people in the United States every year.
 While it can sometimes be difficult to identify, its impacts are very clear.
 Domestic abuse negatively impacts an individual’s psychological and physical health, overall quality of life, productivity, and emotional well-being.

 As domestic violence typically occurs in an intimate or close relationship, the chances of reporting the abuse are low – especially in a relationship with a disproportionate amount of power.
 Domestic abuse has long-term consequences and should be reported.
-Contact the Law Office of Thomas P. Gill, Jr. immediately if you or someone you love is at risk.
+Contact Barnett Gill immediately if you or someone you love is at risk.

 How Does Florida Define Domestic Violence?